dart-lang/site-www/src/_guides/language/language-tour.md

 You can initialize an object of any of these special types using a literal.
 For example, `'this is a string'` is a string literal, and `true` is a boolean literal.

+{% comment %}
+PENDING: add info about support for Iterable, Future, Stream?
+Those can't be initialized using literals, but they do have special support.
+{% endcomment %}

 Because every variable in Dart refers to an object—an instance of a *class*—you can usually use *constructors* to initialize variables.
 Some